-\ This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.
+This particular case was included in light of the following concerns despite it being a trade or investment policy or measure that does not expressly violate the WTO Agreements or other international rules.
+For definitions of tariffs, tariff rates, binding ratio, and bound tariff rates, see Chapter 5.1.

 The Customs Act and related legislation provide for basic tariff rates, provisional tariff rates, and elastic tariff rates (e.g., anti-dumping duties, countervailing duties, retaliatory duties, emergency duties, seasonal duties, and international cooperation duties).
-MFN or the Regional Comprehensive Economic Partnership (RCEP) Agreement tariff rates are applied to products imported from Japan.
+MFN or the Regional Comprehensive Economic Partnership (RCEP) Agreement tariff rates, etc. are applied to products imported from Japan.
 In addition, tariff preferences (reduction, exemption, and refund) are applied to imports of goods, and raw materials, etc., intended for re-export.

-In2020, the simple average bound tariff rate for nonagricultural products is 9.8%, and there are some high bound tariff products, including textiles (maximum 51.7%), clothing (maximum 35%) and electric appliances (maximum 20%).
-As well, the binding ratio for nonagricultural products as of 2020 was 94.1%.
-Unbound items include motor trucks (maximum applied tariff rate of 10%) and pharmaceuticals (maximum applied tariff rate of 8%), and the simple average of applied tariff rate of non-agricultural products as of 2020 was 6.6%.
+In 2021, the simple average bound tariff rate for non-agricultural products in Korea is 9.9%, and there are some high bound tariff products, including textiles (maximum 51.7%), clothing (maximum 35%) and electric appliances (maximum 20%).
+In addition, the binding ratio for non-agricultural products as of 2021 was 92.5%.
+Unbound items include motor trucks (maximum applied tariff rate of 10%) and pharmaceuticals (maximum applied tariff rate of 8%), and the simple average applied tariff rate of non-agricultural products as of 2021 was 6.6%.